 Does Not Ship To: CA, WA, OR, AZ

 Thuja ‘Green Giant’ Arborvitae grows almost everywhere.
 It is hardy in USDA zones 4-9, which covers a huge portion of the United States.
 From the Northeast to the Southeast to the Midwest, Thuja ‘Green Giant’ is the hedging and screening plant of choice.
 It isn’t picky about soil and will grow in sandy soils and heavy clay soils equally well.
 It is also practically maintenance-free.
 The only major maintenance is hedge shearing after several years of growth.
 Unlike some evergreen plants, Thuja ‘Green Giant’ has few pest and disease problems.
-If you’ve had problems with Leyland Cypress in your yard, this plant is a great replacement.
+If you’ve had problems with Leyland Cypress or Arborvitae Emerald Green in your yard, this plant is a great replacement.
 The flat, delicate, dark-green foliage emits a pleasantly sweet aroma when crushed.

 Possibly the best feature of this evergreen is that deer don’t favor the taste.
 What’s the point in planting a beautiful evergreen if you have to cover it up with burlap or deer netting every winter?
 Thuja ‘Green Giant’ does just fine without those ugly protections.
 Because of its ease of care and maintenance, Thuja ‘Green Giant’ is a perfect choice for any homeowner who needs a fast-growing evergreen tree for privacy.
 Arborvitae Green Giant can be used as a screening buffer for privacy, or as a bold focal point when planted as a specimen due to the dark green coloring of the foliage.
 Green Giant trees make a great windbreak, standing up to the strongest of winter winds.
 Wind breaks are a perfect way to reduce your heating bills in the winter time by blocking the cold winds that sneak into the house and create a chilly environment.
 They can also be used to block the low setting sun which tends due to the low angle in the evenings heat up the outer walls of homes and comes through the windows and raises the temperature in a room quickly.
 When creating a wind break or privacy hedge its important to know how far apart to space your plants.
 Thuja trees can be planted as close as 8 feet apart and as far apart as 10 to 12 feet.
 How soon you want privacy is the major concern when deciding how close to plant you newly purchased trees.
 Obviously planting them closer together will reach the privacy goal faster.
 An even better method of creating a privacy hedge which can also act as a sound buffer is to plant in a staggered row.
 Basically you plant one row of trees and then plant another row 6 to 8 feet in front of the first row filling in the gaps between the plants.
 This method creates instant privacy and will virtually eliminate unwanted sounds once it fills in.

-Growth Rate of the Thuja Green Giant Arborvitae:
+What is the Growth Rate of the Thuja Green Giant Arborvitae:

 Thuja Green Giant Arborvitae grows rapidly and once established gains more than 3 feet of height every year.
 In some areas of the Pacific Northwest, “Green Giant” arborvitae reaches heights of up to 200 feet.
 However, the tree more commonly reaches mature heights of 50 to 70 feet with a spread of up to 25 feet.
 “Green Giant” arborvitae is a versatile tree that thrives in bright sunlight or partial shade.
 In its natural environment, the tree grows in boggy areas and along river banks.
 Although the tree grows in nearly any moist, well-drained soil, it doesn’t tolerate soggy, poorly drained areas.
 Because Thuja Green Giant arborvitae is so large, it is best suited for growing in roomy landscapes and large spaces such as parks.
 The tree makes an effective windbreak.